 - At least one week prior to the defense, formal notice must be given by the student's advisor to the Graduate Director of the time and place of the defense and at the same time announced to the Program Faculty.
 Any unannounced thesis defense shall be considered invalid and will have to be rescheduled.
 At the time of the defense, the student is required to present a formal seminar summarizing his/her research; the duration of this presentation ordinarily should not exceed 30 minutes.
 Following the seminar, members of the student's advisory committee, and any other interested faculty, will examine the candidate.

-- Thesis approval forms and specifications for the style of the thesis are available from the Graduate School office.
+- Thesis approval forms and specifications for the style of the thesis are available from the School of Graduate Studies office.

 - Four copies of the thesis are required.